Isaac Meier President

 Samuel Zidovetzki Executive Director

-Sam Zidovetzki is currently a medical student at the University of Southern California’s Keck School of Medicine.
-Attending Keck affords him the opportunity to work with some of the most innovative cancer researchers in the country.
-Prior to starting medical school, Sam obtained a Master’s degree in Biochemistry and Molecular Biology.
-His research focused on cancer biology, involving novel anti-angiogenic therapies that showed positive effects on tumor inhibition in preliminary studies.
+Sam Zidovetzki is currently Chief Resident in Emergency Medicine at the University of Wisconsin – Hospitals and Clinics.
+Working in the Emergency Department allows Samuel to work with all types of patients and provide them with interdisciplinary care.
+Working at the University of Wisconsin also affords him the opportunity to work with some of the most innovative cancer researchers in the country.
+While completing his Masters Degree, his research focused on cancer biology, involving novel anti-angiogenic therapies that showed positive effects on tumor inhibition in preliminary studies.

 Dr. Thomas C. Chen